São Paulo–Congonhas Airport: History

 The airport was initially planned in 1919, but it did not open until 12 April 1936.
 The site was outside the built-up urban area at the time, and it was chosen because it had favourable winds and lay on a high hill with little vegetation.
 The airport was opened with a 300-metre (984-ft.) long dirt runway.
 In the beginning it was the private airport of VASP, built as an alternative to Campo de Marte which, already at that time, had operational difficulties.
 VASP started services to Rio de Janeiro on 5 August 1936, advertising two daily round trips of 90 minutes' flight time in each direction, starting a route that would eventually become one of the world's busiest.
 By 1957, the airport was the third busiest in the world for air cargo.
 During the 1950s, Congonhas served all international flights to/from São Paulo, as its runways could accommodate the Lockheed Constellations, Douglas DC-6s, and Douglas DC-7s in use at that time.
-As early jets such as the Convair 880, Convair 990, Boeing 707 and Douglas DC-8 were bought by airlines, all long-haul travel shifted to Viracopos Airport, and the European airlines left Congonhas forever.
+As early jets such as the Convair 880, Convair 990, Boeing 707 and Douglas DC-8 were bought by airlines, all long-haul travel shifted to Viracopos Airport, and the European airlines left Congonhas.

 On 21 May 1959, a formal agreement between Varig, Cruzeiro do Sul and VASP created the shuttle service to Rio de Janeiro that made the airport famous, being the first of its kind in the world.
 The service was called Air Bridge (Ponte Aérea), inspired on the Berlin Airlift; its first flight was operated on 6 July 1959.
 It operated between Rio de Janeiro–Santos Dumont and Congonhas Airports and comprised regular departures, usually every half-hour, a common check-in counter and simplified tickets and formalities.
 The service was an instant success.
 Sadia, later known as Transbrasil, joined the partnership in 1968.
 In 1999 the service was discontinued, as more competitive economic times made airlines decide to operate their services independently on that route.

 Until 1985, Congonhas was the main airport of São Paulo operating domestic flights, as well as international service to neighbouring countries such as Argentina, Uruguay, Paraguay, Chile, Peru and Bolivia.
 Due to Congonhas' short runways, unable to accommodate most long-haul jets, intercontinental flights required changing planes at Rio de Janeiro–Galeão or were operated at Viracopos Airport.
 However, Viracopos' distant location, in Campinas, 97 km from downtown São Paulo, made that choice inconvenient both for passengers and for airlines, so a connection in Rio was usually preferred.